kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### Pod UID

 Pros:
-- Unique and conflict free.
+- Unique and conflict free (there is an astronomically small chance of conflict due to the UID implementation).
 - Exact mapping of a Pod to an EvictionRequest.
 An EvictionRequest can look up a pod and vice versa.
 - Friendly to controllers (e.g. creation, lookup).

 Cons:
-- `.metadata.generateName` is not supported.
+- `.metadata.generateName` is not supported (we are mostly okay with not supporting it).
 - Not very user friendly.
 The workaround is to better format the output with the clients (e.g. kubectl).
-- Not extensible - hard to support new resources (e.g. PVCs).

 #### Pod Name